OSFED/EDNOS - Atypical Eating Disorder Treatment in Woking

 Treatment for OSFED at Life Works in Surrey

 Treatment for OSFED at Life Works is underpinned by the same principles that we use when treating anorexia, bulimia and BED.
 Treatment is comprised of the same interventions that are successful in treating other eating disorders, and the goal of treatment is to help our clients to address the underlying causes and triggers for their unhealthy eating habits and take steps towards recovery and wellbeing.
-All treatment is personalised according to our clients’ unique presentations and symptoms, in order to produce the best possible outcomes for each individual who seeks support with us.
+All treatment is personalised according to our clients’ unique presentations and symptoms, in order to produce the best possible outcomes for each individual who seeks help & support with us.

 Treatment and counselling for OSFED